 - any personal items brought in to aid worship are removed by the user

 - the projection of voices, including shouting, is avoided.
 The use of a microphone and sound system can mitigate the need for this.
 Any microphone used should not be handled communally

 - the consumption of food and drink is avoided where it is not essential to the act of worship.
 Where it is essential to the act of worship, the use of communal vessels is avoided

-- other mitigations for the preparation and handling of food which is essential to the act of worship are taken, including strict hand hygiene, pre-wrapping food items, use of face coverings and avoiding the sharing of cutlery, crockery or utensils.
+- other mitigations for the preparation and handling of food which is essential to the act of worship are taken, including strict hand hygiene, pre-wrapping food items and avoiding the sharing of cutlery, crockery or utensils.
 Face coverings must be worn.

 - speaking across food or drink is avoided.
-Where this is essential to the act of worship, everyone, including the person leading the worship, should wear a face covering is worn and/or the food is securely covered
+Where this is essential to the act of worship, everyone, including the person leading the worship, should wear a face covering and the food should be securely covered

 - pre-requisite washing and ablution rituals are carried out at home prior to arrival at the place of worship.
 Where it is absolutely essential to use such facilities physical distancing and hygiene measures should be observed at all times and areas should be cleaned between each individual use.
 Individuals should not wash the body parts of others

 - cash giving is discouraged, with online giving used instead.
 Where cash offerings continue, any receptacle should be set in one place and not handled communally.
 Any person who has handled money should wash their hands thoroughly afterwards and avoid touching their face

 - once services are complete, worshippers are encouraged to move on promptly.
 Places of worship should put in place procedures to manage this